shanytc/DataFusion_Custom_Function_Implementation/README.md

 The code contains the library implementation, tests for the library and the binary to load csv file and use the library's registration hook.

 ### ColumnVar:
-The library works with Columnvar Types:
+The library works with ColumnVar Types:

 If the Columnvar array is defined with `vec![9.0, 5.0, 9.0]`, this means: